starcat-io/jupiter-nano/jupiter-nano/to-do.md

 ## To Do

+- move VDDIODDR caps to BGA footprint
+- route all VDDIODDR traces
+- route all VDDCORE traces
 - retune SDMMC1_DAT3
 - figure out where to place the ferrite beads
  - look at Giant Board placement